 7 Reasons Not to Install Hardwood or Bamboo Floors in Full Bathrooms

 1. Hardwood floors aren’t waterproof

 While bamboo flooring is more water-resistant than hardwood, it’s not waterproof, and wood/bamboo and water don’t mix.
-The organic structure of wood and bamboo means it can warp and become unstable if it takes in excessive moisture.
-Bathrooms are privy to all kinds of water – standing water, humidity (steam) and often condensation on shower screens or windows.
+The organic structure of wood and bamboo means it can warp and become unstable if it takes excessive moisture.
+Bathrooms are privy to all kinds of water – standing water, humidity (steam), and often condensation on shower screens or windows.
 All of these can cause damage to wood flooring.

 2. Damage from standing water

 If excessive moisture is allowed to remain on the floor, you should expect some discoloration to occur.
-We define excessive moisture as any large amount of water extending over the edges of the planks that is left on the surface of the flowing for more than 20 hours.
+We define excessive moisture as any large amount of water extending over the edges of the planks left on the surface of the flowing for more than 20 hours.
 This could come from a puddle on the floor (perhaps hidden away behind a washbasin) or from wet towels or bathmats being left.

 3. Humidity damage

 Many manufactures recommend maintaining a humidity level of between 40-60% to ensure longevity.
 Unless you fancy taking short, cold showers for the rest of your life, your bathroom is going to be regularly exceeding that 60% upper limit.

 Steam and condensation in the air goes down into the cracks between the flooring and penetrates every space.
 Only a small amount will enter the flooring, but over time this builds up and can result in the planks buckling, warping, or cracking.

 Most cleaning products have some acid in them to aid the cleaning process.
 Even natural products are often acidic in their make-up.
 If these frequently come into contact with the wood floor and aren’t wiped away completely, they can cause discoloration and damage the protective finish.